BDC Hamburger Icon

 1. Talk to managers to discover who is already conducting regular performance discussions.

-If you have difficulty getting managers to conduct yearly performance reviews with their employees, you might feel that continuous performance management is impossible.
+Having difficulty getting managers to conduct yearly performance reviews with their employees?
+Then you might feel that continuous performance management is impossible.
 After all, if managers aren’t motivated to conduct one review, how will you inspire them to hold at least 12?

 Your first step is to talk with managers and leaders in your organization to discover how many already carry out informal performance discussions.
 You might be surprised.
 Many companies that have introduced continuous performance management found that managers had already incorporated regular informal feedback check-ins to a certain degree.